Unveiling the population of massive quenched galaxies at $z\ge2$ in the COLIBRE simulations - I. Galaxy demographics: The demographics of MQGs in COLIBRE

 {\sc COLIBRE} predictions broadly agree with observations, indicative of recent quenching $t_{\rm q}\lesssim0.6\,\mathrm{Gyr}$.
 The simulated data recover the \citet{baker25b} data well.
-The \citet{nanayakkara25} data show shorter quenching timescales around $M_{\star}\approx10^{11}\rm\,M_{\odot}$, consistent with the later formation timescales found previously due to burstier SFHs. \citet{carnall24} uses a different definition for $t_{\rm q}$ (the earliest lookback time at which the galaxy first crosses $\mathrm{sSFR}<0.2/t_{\rm age}$) yielding longer values, although they follow the same overall trend as the formation times because of the double power-law SFH parametrisation (parametric form).
+The \citet{nanayakkara25} data show shorter quenching timescales around $M_{\star}\approx10^{11}\rm\,M_{\odot}$, consistent with the later formation timescales found previously due to burstier SFHs.
+The high-mass end is not well reproduced either, as the simulations lack a statistically significant population of systems in that regime. \citet{carnall24} uses a different definition for $t_{\rm q}$ (the earliest lookback time at which the galaxy first crosses $\mathrm{sSFR}<0.2/t_{\rm age}$) yielding longer values, although they follow the same overall trend as the formation times because of the double power-law SFH parametrisation (parametric form).